Social Media Statistics (How Many People Use Social Media?)

 Next, let’s look at some social media statistics that tell us more about the people who use social networks and how usage varies across different demographics.

 There are more male than female social media users.
 Globally, 53.9% of social media users are male, compared to 46.1% female.

 However, this varies depending on the country.
-In the US, there are more female social media users than male, for example.
+There are more female social media users in the US than male, for example.

 Social media use by age

 The largest age group of social media users is 20-29.
 This age group makes up 32.2% of all social media users.
 Here’s a breakdown of social media use across age ranges.

 China has more social media users than any other country, but when we factor in population sizes, the data tells a different story.
 North America (the region) and Brunei (the country) have the highest number of social media users as a percentage of their total population (i.e. social media penetration rate).

 Which country has the most social media users?